DM0815/scMMAE/README.md

 config.omics_tokens1 = config.omics_genecomponent1 \* config.emb_gene1, omics_tokens represents the protein number you used (I used all proteins), and config.emb_gene1 needs to be divisible by head numbers.
 ## Important
 The input data is two matrix (RNA: cell_numbers\*1\*gene_numbers, PROTEIN:cell_numbers\*1\*protein_numbers).
 In addition, input data should be normalized before running the model.
+## Example
+You can run tutorial.ipynb to reproduce the results for IFNB scRNA-seq dataset.
+Of note, due to the large size of the dataset, we have uploaded a zip archive inside the dataset folder, which you will need to extract to the current directory.